ardinsys/financial-charts/README.md

     stepSize: 15 * 60 * 1000,
     // Should it draw the volume chart as well?
     volume: true,
+    localeValues: {
+      // some basic localization strings, mainly for indicators right now.
+      EN: {
+        // You have to speicify here everything that the intellisense tells you },
+    },
   }
 );
 ```